The Horrible Truth About Burma

 The Horrible Truth About Burma is a collection of live recordings by Boston-based post-punk band Mission of Burma, recorded during their 1983 farewell tour.
 The band had decided to retire because leader Roger Miller's chronic tinnitus had reached a dangerous level.

 Originally released in 1985 by Boston indie label Ace of Hearts, the album was first reissued in 1997 by Ryko, then in "Standard" and "Definitive" editions by Matador in 2008.
 The Definitive version of the CD and the vinyl release also include a DVD of the full evening set at the Bradford, as well as the VHS version of the show for posterity.

 This live album is notable for capturing Mission of Burma's signature noisy live sound, in contrast to their more polished studio recordings; the album title is an inside joke about their chaotic concerts.

+Reception

+Spin said, "Mission of Burma was loud.
+The kind of loud that gives you a toothache.
+The Horrible Truth About Burma recalls the feeling of standing next to the stage during the first chord.
+It documents the unexpected end of a band whose only constant was change."
+Pitchfork wrote, "This album has been faulted for its sonic clutter, but its raw energy is fascinating."

 Track listing (Original 1985 release)

 All songs written by Roger Miller except as indicated: